 There’s nothing like floating down a ski slope, carving turns and enjoying the majestic mountain views.
 But nothing can burst that bliss faster than skiing with kids who are uncomfortable, nervous, or freezing cold.
 After investing years in teaching my kids to ski, I’ve discovered some tricks of the trade.
-Here are my top seven tips for stress-free skiing with kids:

 1. Ski When It’s Warm-ish